zoomhub/zoomhub/API.md

 The API supports both a **RESTful** and **non-RESTful** response format.
 ([Zoom.it archived docs on this][zoomit-api-formats])

-- RESTful means that we'll return proper status codes (e.g. 404, 301) and
+- RESTful means that we’ll return proper status codes (e.g. 404, 301) and
   return resources directly.

-- Non-RESTful means that we'll always return a 200 status code, and wrap our resources in a "response" object.
+- Non-RESTful means that we’ll always return a 200 status code, and wrap our resources in a "response" object.

 The API is RESTful by default.
 To specify non-RESTful, add `?format=json` to